Back to the blog

 Orland Park Chess Society

-Description: Just 15 minutes from Palos Heights, the Orland Park Chess Society hosts one of the most active chess programs in the southwest suburbs.
-The club meets every Tuesday evening and Sunday afternoon, featuring separate sessions for casual play and competitive matches.
-USCF-rated tournaments occur quarterly, with special events like simultaneous exhibitions featuring master-level players.
+Description: A 15 minute drive from Palos Heights, the Orland Park Chess Society presents one of the hottest chess programs in the southwest suburbs.
+The club meets Tuesday evenings and Sunday afternoons, with dedicated times to play socially or competitively only.
+USCF-rated tourneys four times a year, also special events such as simuls with master level players.

 Tinley Park Chess Collective